waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 In the process of creating individual objects through a test driven process we'll gradually create an implementation in code of our domain model.
 Over the course of this tutorial we'll fashion a series of classes that allow us to create bike objects, van objects, docking station objects and so on.
 A system like this (in a much more complex form) is actually used by the real Boris bikes system in London.
 Every time you rent or return a bike some objects get created somewhere in the system that tracks the usage of all bikes.

-[NEED TO MENTION RED-GREEN-REFACTOR MORE]
+[TODO: NEED TO MENTION RED-GREEN-REFACTOR MORE]
+[TODO: All stages need to be carefully checked for pair swap points and athletic coding waypoints] [CONCERN: stage 7 not sufficiently checked]

 ## Stage 0: Domain Model and Project Setup